oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note that minimum 128 bits would be necessary when SHA-256, HMAC-SHA256, or a function of similar strength is used, but a smaller salt size might achieve similar level of security if a stronger iterative derivation function is used.

-The issuer MUST ensure that a new salt value is chosen for each claim, including when the same claim name occurs at different places in the structure of the SD-JWT.
+The Issuer MUST ensure that a new salt value is chosen for each claim, including when the same claim name occurs at different places in the structure of the SD-JWT.
 This can be seen in Example 3 in the Appendix, where multiple claims with the name `type` appear, but each of them has